pu2clr/SI4735/examples/SI47XX_KITS/AliExpress/README.md

 Press the __AGC__ push button and rotate de encoder.
 Press the button again to disable the command or wait for 4s;

+###  DEALING WITH SOFTMUTE AND ATTENUATION

+Press the push button labeled __"BAND-"__ and rotate de encoder.
+Press the button again to disable the command or wait for 4s.
+This button was used to control the band switch.
+Due to the new interface, this button has lost its original function.

 ### SELECTING BANDWIDTH

 Press the __BW__  push button and rotate de encoder.
 Press the button again to disable the command or wait for 4s;